 Rundll32.exe process is an internal Windows process, which carries an important function.
-However, different malicious programs are used to mimic this process, to stay longer in the system.
+However, different malicious programs mimic this process to stay longer in the system.
 In this post, you will see the explanation of the task of the rundll32.exe process.
 Besides, I will show you the ways of recognizing that this process is a counterfeit.

 Why this process is needed?